BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

          "port": 9735
       }
    ],
-   "version": "v0.8.2-398-g869fa08",
+   "version": "v0.9.1-96-g6f870df",
-   "blockheight": 54959,
+   "blockheight": 1838587,
    "network": "testnet",
    "msatoshi_fees_collected": 0,
    "fees_collected_msat": "0msat",
-   "lightning-dir": "/home/user/.lightning/testnet"
+   "lightning-dir": "/home/standup/.lightning/testnet"
 }
 ```
+In this case, the `blockheight` is shown as `1838587` by both commends.

+You may instead get an error, depending on the precise situation.

-If node is still sycing with bitcoin network you should see a message like this.
+If the Bitcoin node is still sycing with bitcoin network you should see a message like this:
 ```
 "warning_bitcoind_sync": "Bitcoind is not up-to-date with network."
 ```
-If your lightning daemon is not up-to-date, you'll get a message to you `getinfo command` like this:
+If your lightning daemon is not up-to-date, you'll get a message like this:
 ```
 "warning_lightningd_sync": "Still loading latest blocks from bitcoind."
 ```